tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/LessonPlan.md

   print(groceries[:2])
   print()

-  # Find the last four items on the list
+  # Find the last five items on the list
   print("What are all my items except for the first two on the list?") print(groceries[2:]) print()